-Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how that impacts your future retirement benefits?
+Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how it impacts your future retirement benefits?
 You’re not alone.

 The Bankrate Daily

 2 of 8

 There are many ways a married couple can decide to take their Social Security benefits, according to Alicia Munnell, director of the Center for Retirement Research at Boston College.
 You can’t ask Social Security to list them all, so what’s the right choice?

 It’s hard to beat waiting until you’ve reached full retirement age to start collecting Social Security because the monthly benefit is so much higher.
 For example, if you were born in 1955, your full retirement age is 66 years and 2 months.
 That would be the age at which you can collect 100 percent of your benefit.